Scanning physical sheet music into Dorico is quick and easy to do with ScanScore. And in this post, we’ll show you exactly how to do it…

-But when it comes to scanning existing sheet music, it could use some help.
-This is where ScanScore’s easy and accurate scanning tools come into play.
+But when it comes to scanning existing sheet music, Dorico could use some help.
+And this is where ScanScore’s easy and accurate scanning tools come into play.

-Step By Step Instructions
+Step By Step Scanning Instructions

-Once you’ve got the programs downloaded on your devices, it’s time to scan the sheet music.
+Once you’ve downloaded the programs on your devices, it’s time to scan the sheet music.

 - Import from file